 Which meat eater doesn’t love a traditional Sunday roast chicken with all the trimmings?
-If you’re baby led weaning, or feeding a toddler, they will enjoy this staple family meal too.
+If you’re following baby led weaning, or feeding a toddler, they will enjoy this staple family meal too.
 A traditional accompaniment to classic roast chicken is a delicious chicken gravy.
 So good – Sunday dinners wouldn’t be the same without it.
+So here is my recipe for no added salt chicken gravy, suitable for babies.

 But I wouldn’t have Jonah missing out at our Sunday meal time!
 So I created a quick and easy chicken gravy recipe to be lower in salt and suitable for babies and toddlers, and I’d like to share the recipe with you.
 It tastes so much better than gravy made from gravy granules.